JuliHyro-Studios/BoxaraXLibrary.GenenicLib.LTS/devopsdoc.md

 ### Logging Performance

-- `LogManager` queues logs asynchronously - no blocking on I/O
+- `LogManager` queues and renders logs while holding its synchronization lock
 - The console renderer is internal and synchronous - avoid direct console manipulation
-- Use `LogManager` for background/async logging instead
+- Use `LogManager` for background logging instead

 ### External Command Loading